johannschopplich/kirby-highlighter/README.md

 ## Credits

-- Geert Bergman and contributors for the awesome [highlight.php](https://github.com/scrivo/highlight.php) port
+- Geert Bergman and contributors for the awesome [highlight.php](https://github.com/scrivo/highlight.php) port.
-- Martin Folkers for his [Kirby Highlight](https://github.com/S1SYPHOS/kirby3-highlight) plugin which built the base of this package
+- Martin Folkers for his [Kirby Highlight](https://github.com/S1SYPHOS/kirby3-highlight) plugin which built the base of this package.

 ## License